jorggonz2016/termuxtoadb/README.md

 2) Just do what the program says.

 ## General windows file explorer tip,
-##### hold shift and click on adb.exe.
+##### hold shift and right click on adb.exe.
 There should be a option to copy the path to the file.